 - Unconstrained and constrained optimization

-Assignments are carried out using MATLAB or by plain C programming.
+Assignments are carried out using MATLAB or Octave.
 Prerequisites: basic programming skills, no formal requirements.

 The course gives an introduction to algorithms and data structures as well as basic principles of algorithm design and complexity analysis.
 Assignments are carried out by implementing the algorithms in Java, our IDE of choice is Eclipse.